Get help today 888-341-7785 or sign up for 24/7 text support.

 What happens when you enter tobacco addiction treatment?

-1. Intake Assessment.
+- Intake Assessment.
 Trained medical practitioners conduct a comprehensive physical and psychological assessment.
 The results of this assessment then inform the development of a treatment plan that is tailored to your particular smoking triggers and needs.

-2. Treatment Planning.
+- Treatment Planning.
 A smoking cessation expert works closely with you to determine what types of NRTs or medications would be most effective for you.
 Examples of NRTs might include nicotine patches, inhalers, lozenges, gum, or nasal sprays.
 Medications such as varenicline (Chantix) and bupropion (Zyban) might also be considered.

-4. Education and Coaching.
+- Education and Coaching.
 Health education on nicotine addiction and recovery is often a helpful addition to nicotine addiction treatment.
 Personalized coaching may take place during one-on-one therapy sessions and often covers topics such as stress management, wellness, and relapse prevention.

-5. Family Involvement.
+- Family Involvement.
 You will typically be given the option to involve family in your recovery from nicotine addiction.
 Depending on your permission and on your family members’ availability – family members may be invited to participate in specialized training and education sessions with counselors trained in smoking cessation.

-How Long Does Nicotine Addiction Rehab Take?
+How Long Does Nicotine Rehab Take?

 Nicotine addiction may be treated either on an outpatient (nonresidential) or an inpatient (residential) basis – with inpatient tobacco addiction treatment programs typically lasting 7-15 days.
+However, nicotine dependence is sometimes part of a larger group of substance dependence and mental health issues that need holistic treatment sometimes lasting longer than 15 days.

-NIDA research demonstrates that the longer you are compliant with treatment, the higher your quit rates will be, and the better your chances of not relapsing.2 Effectively modifying your life to live without nicotine involves significant behavior modification.
+National Institute on Drug Abuse (NIDA) research demonstrates that the longer you are compliant with treatment, the higher your quit rates will be, and the better your chances of not relapsing.2 Effectively modifying your life to live without nicotine involves significant behavior modification.
 The longer you commit to positive changes, the longer you will likely remain sober from tobacco.

-Recovery from Nicotine Addiction is Ongoing
+Recovery from Nicotine Addiction Is Ongoing

 You can, however, strengthen your skills to overcome smoking urges and sustain the ongoing process of recovery.
 The longer a smoking cessation protocol is followed, the better the outcomes for living a tobacco-free life.